-- About Label Management on Oracle Internet Directory Managing Oracle Label Security metadata in a centralized LDAP repository provides many benefits. - Configuring Oracle Internet Directory-Enabled Label Security You can configure Oracle Internet Directory-enabled Oracle Label Security. - Removing Directory-Enabled Oracle Label Security from Database You can remove Oracle Internet Directory-enabled Oracle Label Security from a database. - Oracle Label Security Profiles A user profile is a set of user authorizations and privileges. - Integrated Capabilities When Label Security Uses the Directory The integration of Oracle Label Security and Oracle Internet Directory enables the several capabilities. - Oracle Label Security Policy Attributes in Oracle Internet Directory In Oracle Internet Directory, Oracle-related metadata is stored under cn=OracleContext. - Subscription of Policies in Directory-Enabled Label Security In an Oracle Internet Directory-enabled Oracle Label Security, you must subscribe a policy before it can be applied (by SA_POLICY_ADMIN.APPLY_TABLE_POLICY or SA_POLICY_ADMIN.APPLY_SCHEMA_POLICY). - Restrictions on New Data Label Creation When Oracle Label Security is used with Oracle Internet Directory, data labels must be pre-defined in the directory. - Administrator Duties for Oracle Internet Directory and Oracle Label Security Administrators listed within a policy are those individuals authorized to do the olicyspecific administrative tasks. - Bootstrapping Databases After you register a new database with Oracle Internet Directory, you can install Oracle Internet Directory enabled Oracle Label Security on that database. - Synchronizing the Database and Oracle Internet Directory After you have installed and configured Oracle Internet Directory with Oracle Label Security, you should synchronize the database with OID and OLS. - Security Roles and Permitted Actions Oracle Label Security permits specific tasks and access levels for Oracle Internet Directory, including restrictions on directory-enabled OLS policy creators. - Superseded PL/SQL Statements When OID Is Enabled with OLS When Oracle Internet Directory is enabled with Oracle Label Security, there are several procedures that are superseded.
+- About Label Management on Oracle Internet Directory Managing Oracle Label Security metadata in a centralized LDAP repository provides many benefits. - Configuring Oracle Internet Directory-Enabled Label Security You can configure Oracle Internet Directory-enabled Oracle Label Security. - Oracle Label Security Profiles A user profile is a set of user authorizations and privileges. - Integrated Capabilities When Label Security Uses the Directory The integration of Oracle Label Security and Oracle Internet Directory enables the several capabilities. - Oracle Label Security Policy Attributes in Oracle Internet Directory In Oracle Internet Directory, Oracle-related metadata is stored under cn=OracleContext. - Subscription of Policies in Directory-Enabled Label Security In an Oracle Internet Directory-enabled Oracle Label Security, you must subscribe a policy before it can be applied (by SA\POLICY\ADMIN.APPLY\TABLE\POLICY or SA\POLICY\ADMIN.APPLY\SCHEMA\POLICY). - Restrictions on New Data Label Creation When Oracle Label Security is used with Oracle Internet Directory, data labels must be pre-defined in the directory. - Administrator Duties for Oracle Internet Directory and Oracle Label Security Administrators listed within a policy are those individuals authorized to do the olicy-specific administrative tasks. - Bootstrapping Databases

+After you register a new database with Oracle Internet Directory, you can install Oracle Internet Directory enabled Oracle Label Security on that database.

-Oracle Label Security Procedures for Policy Administrators Several procedures in the SA_POLICY_ADMIN PL/SQL package are allowed to be run only by policy administrators (enterprise users defined in Oracle Internet Directory).
+- Synchronizing the Database and Oracle Internet Directory After you have installed and configured Oracle Internet Directory with Oracle Label Security, you should synchronize the database with OID and OLS. - Security Roles and Permitted Actions Oracle Label Security permits specific tasks and access levels for Oracle Internet Directory, including restrictions on directory-enabled OLS policy creators. - Superseded PL/SQL Statements When OID Is Enabled with OLS When Oracle Internet Directory is enabled with Oracle Label Security, there are several procedures that are superseded. - Oracle Label Security Procedures for Policy Administrators Several procedures in the SA\POLICY\ADMIN PL/SQL package are allowed to be run only by policy administrators (enterprise users defined in Oracle Internet Directory).